laravel/docs/blade.md

     The current UNIX timestamp is {{ time() }}.

 > {note} Blade `{{ }}` statements are automatically sent through PHP's `htmlentities` function to prevent XSS attacks.

-### Embedding PHP Code Blocks
-In some situations, it's useful to embed PHP code into your views.
-In addition to allowing you to do that within a Blade echo statement, you can also use the Blade `@php` directive:

-    @php
-        $now = new \DateTime();
-        echo $now->format('d/m/Y');
-    @endphp

-> {note} Whilst Blade allows you to do this, using it frequently in your templates can suggest that there might be an opportunity to add a new view that can be included conditionally.

 #### Echoing Data If It Exists